mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Mother from being truly autonomous.
 Ye-lu skirts these regulations very closely.

-The entire world is, metaphorically speaking, a multi- cellular organism.
+The entire world is, metaphorically speaking, a multi-cellular organism.
 Mother controls all of its computer systems, utilities, thousands of robots and trillions of microbots and nanites, making her own decisions about what needs to be added, removed or altered as